Silk Algae

 Chemical Options

-The active ingredients that have been successful in treating silk algae include: copper based compounds (E), alkylamine salts of endothall (G), flumioxazin (G), and diquat (G).
-E = excellent, G = good
+The active ingredients that have been successful in treating silk algae include copper-based compounds (E), alkylamine salts of endothall (G), flumioxazin (G), and diquat (G).
+E = excellent; G = good.

 Information on Chemical Treatment of Aquatic Vegetation

-Return to Filamentous Algae page
+Return to the Filamentous Algae page